rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/Mapping_1900-1910_StationsToRR.md

 #### 'Nottingham Castle' DWR station discussion

 I wonder whether the 'Nottingham Castle' DWR readings (July-December 1903) are really just the early readings from the Nottingham Pumping Station site ?
 They don't match the British Rainfall NOTTINGHAM-THE-CASTLE station.
-The British Rainfall NOTTINGHAM-SNEINTON-PUMPING-STATION site has no monthly records to compare before 1904 to confirm this or not.
+The British Rainfall NOTTINGHAM-SNEINTON-PUMPING-STATION site has no monthly records to compare before 1904 to confirm or disprove this.

-Met Office Annual Reports and Minutes for 1903-1904 discuss the setting up of the Nottingham station by Nottingham Corporation, but don't detail the location.
-However the inspections part of the 1903-04 Annual Report has separate entries for Nottingham Castle Climatological Station (p124) and the Nottingham Telegraphic Station (p127).
+Met Office Annual Reports and Minutes for 1903-1904 discuss the setting up of the Nottingham DWR station by Nottingham Corporation, but don't detail the location.
+The inspections part of the 1903-04 Annual Report has separate entries for Nottingham Castle Climatological Station (p124) and the Nottingham Telegraphic Station (p127).

 ### Oxford